change-metrics/monocle/README.md

 ###### TaskData

 Monocle provides additional crawlers to attach tasks/issues/RFEs to changes based on a match on `change_url`.
-Then, Changes can be enhanced with information about related tasks such as a `priority` or a `score`.
+Then, Changes are enhanced with information about related tasks such as a `priority` or a `score`.

 For GitHub:

 The GitHub TaskData crawler run automatically whenever repositories are specified into a [GitHub Changes crawler](#github) definition.

+When using the "Fine grained" token for private repositories, then make sure to select the "Issues" permission.

 For Bugzilla: